geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And weep in pity o’er the injured fair.<br>
 An azure marge the pictured forms enroll’d,<br>
 Where shine these haughty words embost in gold:<br>
-“Proud Gnome, the veil to me, thy rival, yield,<br>
+*Proud Gnome, the veil to me, thy rival, yield,<br>
-“Or dare my vengeance in the listed field.”
+Or dare my vengeance in the listed field.*

 Warned by approaching night, with slackened rein<br>
 They urge their steeds some friendly roof to gain,<br>